-We adore the farmhouse look.
+We adore the farmhouse style.
 Whenever we see pictures of rustic and classic country homes, we always find ourselves lusting for a farmhouse out in the country of our very own.
 This look is understated, familiar and warm.
-However, not all of us can pick up and move to the country, but we can try some fun and inexpensive DIY projects that will give our spaces a farmhouse flair.
+However, not all of us can pick up and move to the country, but we can try some fun and inexpensive DIY projects that will give our spaces a farmhouse style.
 If you want to bring a bit of farmhouse decor into your home without spending an arm and a leg, then try these 45+ DIY farmhouse style inspired projects.
 Whether you want to spruce up your kitchen, dining room, bedroom, or any other space at home, you can count on these ideas.

-Make Your Home Unique With These Gorgeous DIY Farmhouse Decorations
+Make Your Home Unique With These Gorgeous DIY Farmhouse Decor Ideas

 Farmhouse decor has no set rules.
 Mix old with new, such as a dilapidated wicker basket alongside the clean lines of a metal-framed mirror.
 A scratched, worn wood-top table melds beautifully with an elegant glass vase filled with white roses, which could result in an unforgettable dining room.
 Place a vintage paint-chipped footstool in front of a freshly painted white cabinet.
-You can successfully create a farmhouse feel in your home, no matter where you live or the size of your budget.
+You can successfully create a farmhouse style in your home, no matter where you live or the size of your budget.

 Small Budget, Big Impact

 If you have a small budget, these DIY Farmhouse decor ideas are fun and cost-effective.
 Bargain hunt at swap meets, garage and estate sales, and thrift stores.
 Loving care and a few dollars can transform a neglected little bureau into a showpiece.
-With so many tutorials and inspiration online, you can dive right in with confidence, creating a beautiful, personalized farmhouse atmosphere.
-Here are 30 exceptional DIY Farmhouse decor ideas sure to get your creative juices flowing.
+With so many tutorials and inspiration online, you can dive right in with confidence, creating a beautiful, personalized farmhouse style atmosphere.
+Here are 45+ exceptional DIY farmhouse decor ideas sure to get your creative juices flowing.

 Those old flat tool trays can be good for more than just carrying around your hammers and screwdrivers.
-After a fresh coat of paint or stain, you’ll be able to use the tool tray as a display holder anywhere around the house.
+After a fresh coat of paint or stain, you’ll be able to use the tool tray as a display holder anywhere around the house, even the dining room.
 It makes a great outdoor table centerpiece if you put some potted plants inside, but it can also be used as an organizer in the bathroom on your toilet tank or a table caddy in your kitchen for holding condiments or glasses.
 The possibilities for this project are near limitless.

 3. Repurposed Outdoor Fireplace Mantle

 While we usually think things like fencing, window panes, and shutters are only for the outside of a home, combining these elements in a unique way can lead to a lot of great indoor accent pieces.
-The entire farmhouse aesthetic comes from this idea of repurposing, and nothing drives that point home as much as this project.
-Using wood fencing materials to frame the fire pit along with window panes and shutters to draw the eye to the mantle shelf, this unique fireplace mantle can easily become the star of any den of living area with som creativity and appropriate accenting.
+The entire farmhouse style comes from this idea of repurposing, and nothing drives that point home as much as this project.
+Using wood fencing materials to frame the fire pit along with window panes and shutters to draw the eye to the mantle shelf, this unique fireplace mantle can easily become the star of any den of living room or dining room area with some creativity and appropriate accenting.

 5. Metallic Painted Jumbo Storage Jars

 If you are a pet owner or pretzel lover, odds are you’ve picked up one of those big plastic barrels of food or snacks with the screw-on caps.
 Don’t let those barrels go to waste since they offer some great storage potential despite their lackluster appearance.
-With a little bit of metallic paint and some creativity, you can transform the bulky clear barrels into something stylish, almost mimicking the style of those Barnhouse steel milk jugs you tend to see out on the farm.
+With a little bit of metallic paint and some creativity, you can transform the bulky clear barrels into something stylish, almost mimicking the farmhouse style of those Barnhouse steel milk jugs you tend to see out on the farm.
 All you need is a bit of metallic paint and you’re good to go for this quick and easy DIY project.
 This could look perfect in a dining room too!

 6. Personalized Place Marker and Napkin Ring